OGR Bike Mag

 Animal attractions

 Spring doesn’t just mean the flowers are in bloom, there’s a wildlife baby boom happening too.
-One of the prime locations to spot rare birds and their chicks on the West Coast is Ōkārito, a tiny settlement perched between the country’s largest unmodified wetland and wild West Coast beaches, framed by the snowy Southern Alps.
-Home to an incredible 76 native species, including the mystical kōtuku/white heron and royal spoonbills, the best way to observe these is by boat or kayak.
+One of the prime locations to spot rare birds and their chicks on the West Coast is at Ōkārito, a tiny settlement perched between the country’s largest unmodified wetland and wild West Coast beaches, framed by the snowy Southern Alps.
+Home to an incredible 76 native species, including the mystical kōtuku/white heron and occasional royal spoonbill, the best way to observe these is by boat or kayak.

 Haast 2018 Whitebait Festival Haast 2018 Whitebait Festival

-Whitebait at the Whitebait festival
+Whitebait at the Haast Whitebait Festival

 A West Coast foodie icon, a whitebait fritter is a must-try on your travels.